Last Updated on June 26, 2022 by admin

 Which is the Best Fabric?
 Polyester Vs. Cotton

 On the other hand, polyester consists of tight weave which means that it is warm but not breathable.
-Therefore, polyester can keep you warm in cold weather and it is suitable for outdoor activities like camping.
+Therefore, polyester can keep you warm in cold weather and it is suitable for outdoor activities like camping and many other activities because of the wide variety of products made of polyester.
 Polyester is also water-resistant such that it is ideal for colder weather since it helps to keep you warm and dry at the same time while in the jungle.

 When you select your apparel for hiking, you must choose the fabric that best suits the weather conditions in your destination.
 When you are visiting a place with cold weather, polyester is a better option since it can keep you warm, it is also water-resistant and durable.
 Cotton is not ideal for cold weather since it absorbs moisture and takes time to dry.